 Technegas Functional Lung Imaging

 Once inhaled by the patient suspected of having a pulmonary embolism (PE), the patient is then imaged under a gamma camera in the ventilation part of a ventilation/perfusion single-photon emission computed tomography (V/Q SPECT) scan3.
-Generated into a mobile generator, Technegas, used in the ventilation part of the V/Q scan, is cost-effective, simple to perform and accurate5.
-With the uptake in SPECT imaging, V/Q SPECT results with Technegas can be argued to be superior to planar imaging and computed tomography (CT) when comparing sensitivity, accuracy and negative predictive value6-7.
+Generated into a mobile generator, TECHNEGASTM, used in the ventilation part of the V/Q scan, is cost-effective, simple to perform and accurate5.
+With the uptake in SPECT imaging, V/Q SPECT results with TECHNEGASTM can be argued to be superior to planar imaging and computed tomography (CT) when comparing sensitivity, accuracy and negative predictive value6-7.

 Of significant interest, when compared to CT, is the low radiation dose imparted by V/Q SPECT imaging8.
 This is important in all patients but particularly in young women with proliferating breast tissue9.